What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 How can I calm down before speaking?

-Write down your fears, plan how you’d handle each one, and remind yourself of three things that went well last time.
-This shifts your brain from threat to readiness.
+Write your fears down, plan how you would handle each one, and remind yourself of three things that went well last time.
+That shifts your brain from threat to readiness, because you are giving it evidence of past success and a rehearsed recovery rather than a blank space to fill with worry.

-Start small, use the Nano Speech framework for short talks, and record your progress through success remembered.
-Small wins stack up fast.
+Start small, use the Nano Speech for short presentations, and record your progress through success remembered.
+Small wins stack up fast, and each one is fresh proof to your brain that speaking is safe, which quietly dismantles the Circle of Doom.

-Every speaker has moments that don’t go to plan.
-The mistake isn’t what defines you, it’s the meaning you attach to it.
+Every speaker has moments that do not go to plan.
+The mistake is not what defines you, it is the meaning you attach to it.

-You can either let one talk reinforce fear, or use it to build awareness and growth.
+You can either let one presentation reinforce the fear, or use it to build awareness and growth.

-Confidence doesn’t come from avoiding mistakes.
+Confidence does not come from avoiding mistakes.
 It comes from knowing you can handle them, calmly, clearly, and with a smile.

-That’s how you break the Circle of Doom and step into Effortless Public Speaking.
-If you want to lean more about rebuilding your public speaking confidence, check out the Ultimate Guide to Public Speaking.
+That is how you break the Circle of Doom and step into Effortless Public Speaking.
+To go deeper on rebuilding your public speaking confidence, work through the Ultimate Guide to Public Speaking.

-The Circle of Doom is the cycle where one bad speaking experience creates fear, and that fear repeats in future presentations.
-You can break it and build confidence with these steps:
+The Circle of Doom is the cycle where one bad speaking experience creates fear, and that fear repeats in your future presentations.
+You can break it and build confidence with a few steps:

-Recognize the pattern.
-Understand that one mistake doesn’t define you, and the fear is learned, not permanent.
+Recognise the pattern: one mistake does not define you, and the fear is learned, not permanent.

-Focus on what went well.
-After every talk, note moments that worked, rather than replaying errors.
+Focus on what went well: afterwards, note the moments that worked rather than replaying the errors.

-Write down your fears and plan.
-Preparing responses for what might go wrong reduces anxiety and gives you control.
+Write your fears down and plan: preparing a response for what might go wrong reduces the anxiety and gives you control.

-Start small, scale up.
-Use the Nano Speech framework for short, low pressure talks before moving to bigger stages.
+Start small and scale up: use the Nano Speech for short, low pressure presentations before the bigger stages.

-Prioritise recovery over perfection.
-Mistakes happen.
-How you respond shapes your audience’s experience and your confidence.
+Prioritise recovery over perfection: mistakes happen; how you respond shapes both the audience's experience and your confidence.

 More From Liam Sandford